apastel/ytmusic-deleter/ytmusic_deleter/README.md

 This is the command-line interface for ytmusic-deleter.
 For the graphical Windows .exe edition, visit the [main page](https://github.com/apastel/ytmusic-deleter)

 ## Command-line interface install using Python / PIP
-The CLI version of ytmusic-deleter is for advanced users who would rather use a command-line or aren't running Windows.
+The CLI version of ytmusic-deleter is for advanced users who would rather use a command-line or are running macOS.
-> For the graphical Windows .exe edition, visit the [main page](https://github.com/apastel/ytmusic-deleter)
+> For the graphical Windows .exe edition (or Linux), visit the [main page](https://github.com/apastel/ytmusic-deleter)

 Installtion instructions of this command-line interface:
 1. Install [Python](https://www.python.org/downloads/).
 Make sure it is available on your PATH.